konsumer/now-postgraphile/README.md

 ## now

-First, we are going to setup a non-fucntioning deploy, just so now knows about our app (and creates the `.vercel` dir.):
+First, we are going to setup a non-functioning deploy, just so now knows about our app (and creates the `.vercel` dir.):

 ```sh
 ./node_modules/.bin/now